The Gifts of the Spirit

 We Must Be Careful with Our Gifts of the Spirit

 The Lord said, “A commandment I give unto them, that they shall not boast themselves of these things, neither speak them before the world; for these things are given unto you for your profit and for salvation” (D&C 84:73).
-We must remember that spiritual gifts are sacred.
+We must remember that spiritual gifts are sacred (see D&C 6:10).

-The Lord asks only one thing in return for giving us these gifts.
-He says, “Ye must give thanks unto God in the Spirit for whatsoever blessing ye are blessed with” (D&C 46:32).
+In return for giving us these gifts, the Lord asks that we “give thanks unto God in the Spirit for whatsoever blessing [we] are blessed with” (D&C 46:32).